armory/documentation/_release_notes/armoryspinnaker_v2.19.5.md

 If you are using a custom plugin for Deck built using the Plugins framework or intend to build one, do not upgrade to Armory Spinnaker 2.19.5.

+### Scheduled Removal of Kubernetes V1 Provider
+The Kubernetes V1 provider will be removed in Spinnaker 1.21.
+Please see the [RFC](https://github.com/spinnaker/governance/blob/master/rfc/eol_kubernetes_v1.md) for more details.

+Breaking change: Kubernetes accounts with an unspecified providerVersion will now default to V2.
+Update your Halconfig to specify `providerVersion: v1` for any Kubernetes accounts you are currently using with the V1 provider.

 ## Known Issues

 ## Highlighted Updates